 Undergraduate Prerequisites: ENG EC 410.

-Continuation of SC 410.
-Topics include differential amplifiers, frequency response, operational amplifier structure and design, multistage circuit design, BJT, MOSFET, CMOS, and BiCMOS design principles, active filters and oscillators, and power devices.
+Continuation of ENG EC 410.
+Topics include detailed analysis of differential amplifiers, design and principles of operational amplifier including multistage circuit structure, BJT, MOSFET, CMOS, and BiCMOS design principles, active filters and oscillators, negative and positive feedback, and power devices.
 Includes lab.
-4 cr.
+4 cr

 ENG EC 413: Computer Organization